crudspa/crudspa/doc/Overview/Libraries.md

 In the shipped samples, that jobs story spans multiple hosts on purpose. `Catalog` and `Composer` provide the admin panes where users create and inspect jobs or schedules. `src/Samples/Jobs/Engine` is the focused scheduler and worker host that makes those records move.

-`Content.Design` and `Content.Display` sit one layer higher.
-They reuse the framework fundamentals and apply them to authoring and runtime content. `Content.Jobs` then applies the jobs infrastructure to content-specific operational needs.
+`Content.Design`, `Content.Display`, and `Content.Messaging` sit one layer higher.
+They reuse the framework fundamentals and apply them to authoring, runtime content and forums, and campaign orchestration. `Content.Jobs` then applies the jobs infrastructure to population refresh and channel delivery.

 The education modules show what this looks like in a domain.
 They aren't a separate platform.
 They are proof that the same approach holds up in real business features.